Azure Monitors: Enabling Data Collection for Non-Default Resource States

 Overview

-For Azure monitors in Applications Manager, performance data collection is controlled by the resource's operational state (e.g., provisioning state, power state, service status & so on).
-By default, data collection is performed only when the resource is in the expected healthy state.
+For Azure monitors in Applications Manager, performance data collection is controlled by the resource's operational state (for example, provisioning state, power state, or service status).
+By default, data collection is performed only when the resource is in its expected healthy state.

 If the resource is in any other state, the monitor will be marked as DOWN, and data collection will be skipped.
 This article explains the default states for each monitor type and how to customize the states so that data collection continues for additional states.